 Professional fees, such as those for architects, surveyors or engineers, do not qualify for VAT exemption.
 In some instances, you may work with small businesses or sole traders who are not VAT registered.
 This means they should not charge the tax on their fees in the first place.

-It is worth noting the guidance on VAT for conversions is very different to that relating to new build homes.
+It is worth noting the guidance on VAT for conversions is very different to the VAT reclaim rules for new build homes.
 Also, as conversion projects are all unique, there may be some that don’t meet the requirements for a tax reduction.
 If you are in doubt, it is best to consult a VAT professional, your quantity surveyor or your architect to discuss any potential liability before you proceed with your development.

 The buck stops with you when it comes to finding the correct rate of VAT that applies to your project.
 So, get advice and seek guidance if you have any uncertainties – if you pay too much tax, the HMRC may not refund you if an incorrect sum was collected in the first place.